molily/molily.de/_posts/2020-11-21-testing-angular.md

 We have successfully written unit and integration tests using Karma, Jasmine and Angular’s own testing tools.
 These precise tests give confidence that a single application part – like a Component or Service - or a group of connected parts work as intended.

+<aside class="margin-note">User perspective</aside>

 Karma and Jasmine tests take a technical perspective.
 They focus on the front-end JavaScript code alone and run it in a controlled and isolated test environment.
-What is really important though is whether the whole application works _for the user_.
+What is really important though is whether the whole application works **for the user**.

 The most effective and reliable way to ensure a working application is _manual testing_: A dedicated software tester walks through the application feature by feature, case by case according to a test plan.